 The good news here is that she could see perfectly fine; her eyesight was never in jeopardy, thankfully, but it did hurt like a son of a gun!

 Since she couldn't keep her eyes open, she went to bed with ice on her eye.
 Couldn't sleep; too painful.
 Then her mind got active.
 Was she going to be able to work tomorrow on Sunday's talk?
 If she can't do that, will she be able to do church on Sunday?
 Will she have to wear an eye patch?

 What about the appointments she had on Friday?
 Was she going to have to cancel those, like she had to cancel some that day?
 And, oh my gosh, Christmas Eve is coming up.
 How will this affect that?
 In other words, her mind was spinning.

 Anyone ever have that happen?
 You hit a wake in life and your mind starts to spin out of control with the "what if's and the "oh no's"?
 Well, my friends, that is a form of being asleep.
 When we are in our spin -- when we are caught in the roiling water -- we are not being awake!
 And what Stage of Consciousness or Kingdom do you suppose we're in at that point??
 Pretty sure it's the "Why Me?" stage!

-Now I know that some of you are in a spin about our political climate, our environmental situation, the threat of nuclear war. . . and on and on and on.
+Now I know that some of you are in a spin about our political climate, our environmental situation, the threat of the Covid virus. . . and on and on and on.
 But being in a spin about any of those things will not bring about anything you want.
 Just like being in a spin with her eye did no good.
 In fact, it made it worse.